Toilet Buyer’s Guide: Best Dual Flush Toilets

 Dual flush toilets have helped to change the way that we conserve water at home.
 These modernized toilets feature two separate settings for flushing that allows you to choose how much water you want to use with every flush.
 Most models use the same amount of water with a full flush using 1.6 gallons and a partial or half flush using 1 gallon.

 These eco-friendly toilets are becoming very popular as more people learn about the benefits of installing them in their homes.
-You can save significantly on water costs and conserve more water than ever before by using one of these innovative products.
+You can save significantly on water expenses and conserve more water than ever before by using one of these innovative products.

 If you are interested in purchasing a dual flush toilet or would like to learn more about how they work and their many benefits, you have come to the right place.
 We will provide you with reviews on all the best dual flush toilets currently on the market as well as some helpful details on how the technology works.